stephensl/LS171/study_guide.md

           - AJAX Key point
             - AJAX requests are just like normal requests: they are sent to the server with all the normal components of an HTTP request, and the server handles them like any other request.
 The only difference is that instead of the browser refreshing and processing the response, the response is processed by a callback function, which is usually some client-side JavaScript code.

+        - URL Parameters
+            - Though limited in utility due to max size and security concerns
+            - It's possible to send simple, limited data via URL parameters; this is one way in which we can simulate a stateful application.

   ### Client/Server Model and role of HTTP in model